-Intercollegiate sports for men include basketball, baseball, soccer, track and cross-country, cheerleading and wrestling.
-Women participate in volleyball, basketball, track, soccer, softball, cross-country, cheerleading and rodeo.
+Intercollegiate sports for men include basketball, baseball, soccer, tennis, track and cross-country, cheerleading and wrestling.
+Women participate in volleyball, basketball, track, soccer, tennis, softball, cross-country, cheerleading and rodeo.
 Pratt Community College competes in the Jayhawk Conference of the National Junior College Athletic Association.
 In addition to the Dennis Lesh Sports Arena which seats 2,500.
 Stanion Baseball Field seats approximately 500.
 The softball team competes at Jerry Angood Field in Pratt's Lemon Park.
-The Men's and Women's Soccer Team competes on the fieldat a new Soccer/Track & Field Complex completed in 2019.
+The Men's and Women's Soccer Team and the Men's and Women's Track team compete on the field at a new Soccer/Track & Field Complex completed in 2019.
 The Complex is located off campus and directly east of the Green Sports Complex.
+The Men's and Women's tennis teams compete off campus at the Walter Blake Tennis Complex.